Colorado Electrical License: How to Become an Electrician in Colorado

 After you find an electrical apprenticeship, you must register it with the Colorado State Electrical Board.
 The contractor you work for will be required to pay a $30 registration fee.

-COMPLETE NECESSARY TRAINING: In order to apply for the electrical journeyman licensing exam, you must have at least 288 hours of classroom and lab-based training, and at least 8,000 hours of on-site experience with a licensed electrician.
-Or, you must have a two-year degree from an electrical technology school and 6,000 hours of work experience, supervised by a licensed electrician.
+COMPLETE NECESSARY TRAINING: To apply for the electrical journeyman licensing exam, you must have at least 288 hours of classroom and lab-based training, and at least 8,000 hours of on-site experience with a licensed electrician.
+Or you must have a two-year degree from an electrical technology school and 6,000 hours of work experience, supervised by a licensed electrician.
 The 288 hours of classroom time covers topics such as: